 Vivo S1 Pro is a visible boost from standard S1.
 The triple camera has been transformed into a quad-camera setup.
 48MP primary lens with an aperture size of f/1.8 takes the lead.
 The rest of the lenses include an 8MP ultrawide sensor, 2MP dedicated macro lens, and 2MP depth sensor.

-On the front side, a 32MP selfie lens does the job in association with several AI-based beauty filters.
+A 32MP selfie lens does the job in association with several AI-based beauty filters on the front side.

 The default camera app has been improved since the last few OS updates, but it is still a beauty mode obsessed app that hovers around a plethora of AI options.